What if user interfaces were no longer trapped within a screen and were instead integrated into your everyday life?

 The VR (virtual-reality) landscape is going to look a lot more interesting in the next decade.

-With Facebook’s purchase of Oculus and Microsoft entering the VR arena with HoloLens, the competition is really starting to heat up.
+With Facebook (now Meta)’s purchase of Oculus and Microsoft entering the VR arena with HoloLens, the competition is really starting to heat up.

 These headsets might eventually render TVs obsolete.
 After all, why would you watch your favorite football team through a rectangle box when you could have them projected into your living room.